Skip to Main Content

 2. Dine at the Historic Majestic Hotel

 It was previously the Ahwahnee Hotel and is now named the Majestic Yosemite Hotel, though whatever it’s called, this crown jewel of a lodge is National Park rustic architecture at its best.
 The 34-foot-high beamed ceiling with large sugar pine trestles complement the dining room’s granite pillars, floor-to-ceiling windows, chandeliers, linen tablecloths and beautiful china.
-All together it creates the perfect ambiance for a memorable dining experience.
+Altogether it creates the perfect ambiance for a memorable dining experience.
 After your meal, take an expert-led tour of the Ahwahnee's great rooms with their exquisite Indian basketry displays and elegant stained-glass windows.

 Yosemite National Park